 According to the Massachusetts State Board of Examiners, before you take the Journeyman’s State Licensing Exam you must complete:

 There is no set order for the two requirements listed above.
-For example, you may start working as a electrical apprentice first, or you may start classes first, or do both concurrently.
-If you do not have any prior electrical hands-on experience, it is best to contact our office prior to enrolling in the classroom instruction modules.
+For example, you may start working as an electrical apprentice first, or you may start classes first, or do both concurrently.

 How to Become a Master Electrician